matm-git/Reactivate-MO2-modlist/README.md

 1) Download latest modlist from nexusmods
 2) Extract the downloaded file and open the Wabbajack file
 3) In Wabbajack activate 'overwrite' option and install into target directory (MO2)
-4) Open MO2.
-It should be open, while you run the script via Windows Explorer: ActivateMods.ps1
+4) Open MO2 once so that it can generate/update the initial modlist
-5) Press F5 in MO2, then close MO2
+5) Close MO2
-6) Run the Script via Windows Explorer: SortPlugins.ps1 The scripts create backups of your modlist and plugin load order.
+6) Run the script via Windows Explorer: ActivateMods.ps1 The scripts create backups of your modlist and plugin load order.
 So in case something breaks, just restore those backups via MO2 (yellow arrow)